jdhawks2132/bassoonguru/README.md

   - The curriculum dashboard contains a library of YouTube videos specific to that lesson.
   - User may leave chat messages in the curriculum dashboard for the admin and other students.
   - If a message belongs to the logged in user, the user may also delete their message.
+  - Logging out ends the session and returns the user to the login screen.

+- Backend:
+  - Utilizes Ruby on Rails
+  - Follows RESTful routing conventions
+  - Allows for user authentication and authorization using sessions
+  - Namespaced api routes to avoid conflict with frontend routes

+- Deployment:
+  - Deployed as a monorepo on Heroku